Tom Lehrer: Style and influences

 In author and Boston University professor Isaac Asimov's second autobiographical volume, In Joy Still Felt, Asimov recounted seeing Lehrer perform in a Boston nightclub on October 9, 1954.
-Lehrer sang a song about Jim getting it from Louise, and Sally from Jim, "...and after a while you gathered the 'it' was venereal disease.
-[The song was likely "I Got It From Agnes".]
+Lehrer sang a song about Jim getting it from Louise, and Sally from Jim, "... and after a while you gathered the 'it' was venereal disease.
 Suddenly, as the combinations grew more grotesque, you realized he was satirizing every known perversion without using a single naughty phrase.
 It was clearly unsingable outside a nightclub."
 Asimov also recalled a song that dealt with the Boston subway system, making use of the stations leading into town from Harvard, observing that the local subject-matter rendered the song useless for general distribution.
-Lehrer subsequently granted Asimov permission to print the lyrics to the subway song in his book.
+Lehrer subsequently granted Asimov permission to print the lyrics to "The Subway Song" in his book.
 "I haven't gone to nightclubs often," said Asimov, "but of all the times I have gone, it was on this occasion that I had by far the best time."